-Pre-applications are required for a local government to receive an invitation to submit a full application for an award through the CDBG Emergent Threat (EM) Category.
-The pre-application determines eligibility prior to the submission of a Full Application, providing the Department with information about applicant's eligibility, the applicant's project activities, as well as national objective compliance.
+To be eligible to submit a full application within this Funding Opportunity, applicants must submit a pre-application.
+The pre-application determines eligibility prior to the submission of a full application, providing the Department with information about the applicant's eligibility, the applicant's proposed project activities, as well as a list of previous DED grants for the past five years.